-- 2) Selects a suitable reference area. - Plans the maneuver so as to enter a left or right pattern, 600 to 1,000 feet AGL (180 to 300 meters) at an appropriate distance from the selected reference area, 45° to the downwind leg. - 4) Applies adequate wind-drift correction during straight-and-turning flight to maintain a constant ground track around the rectangular reference area. - 5) Divides attention between aeroplane control and the ground track while maintaining coordinated flight. - 6) Maintains altitude, ±100 feet (30 meters); maintains airspeed, ±10 knots.
+- 1) Exhibits knowledge of the elements related to a rectangular course. - 2) Selects a suitable reference area. - Plans the maneuver so as to enter a left or right pattern, 600 to 1,000 feet AGL (180 to 300 meters) at an appropriate distance from the selected reference area, 45° to the downwind leg. - 4) Applies adequate wind-drift correction during straight-and-turning flight to maintain a constant ground track around the rectangular reference area. - 5) Divides attention between aeroplane control and the ground track while maintaining coordinated flight. - 6) Maintains altitude, ±100 feet (30 meters); maintains airspeed, ±10 knots.

-8.2 TASK: S-TURNS
+7.3 TASK: S-TURNS